cypress-io/cypress/packages/launchpad/README.md

-# Springboard
+# Launchpad

-Springboard is next-gen react application that is rendered by Electron.
+Launchpad is next-gen react application that is rendered by Electron.
 This acts as the visual user interface you see when running: `cypress open`.

 It replaces the original electron app, `desktop-gui`.